hitori1403/eBPF-for-Ghidra/README.md

 `Run as > Ghidra` to start ghidra with the extension installed.

 # Installation

 - Download Release version of extension and install it in Ghidra `File → Install Extensions...`
 - Use gradle to build extension: `GHIDRA_INSTALL_DIR=${GHIDRA_HOME} gradle` and use Ghidra to install it: `File → Install Extensions...`

+# Known Issues
+- Rebasing after a program has been imported might lead to messed up relocations.
+  Everything should work as expected when specifying base address in import options.

 # Useful links